 (Continuing from episode 1)

-Referring back to the question, let’s say you dislike the person who is willing to give you help.
+A. Referring back to the question, let’s say you dislike the person who is willing to give you help.
 Why can’t you appreciate the help?
 Because you are thinking, “Gosh, I’ve already got what you have.”
 Okay?
 Now that is arrogance.
-The arrogance of a man who possess enough.
+The arrogance of a man who possesses enough.

 When someone approaches you for help during your period of hardship, you would never hate that person.